APPENDIX: Handling relative URI references

 @base: null

-will not relativize existing absolute URIs that happen to be contained by the RO-Crate Root (see section Relativizing absolute URIs within RO-Crate Root).
+will not relativize existing absolute URIs that happen to be contained by the RO-Crate Root (see section Relativizing absolute URIs within RO-Crate Root).@base

 When loading RO-Crate JSON-LD as RDF, or combining the crate’s Linked Data into a larger JSON-LD, it is important to ensure correct base URI to resolve URI references that are relative to the RO-Crate Root.